dtischler/mbl-alpine-container/README.md

  (change your device id accordingly...it can be found in Pelion web dashboard)

- It takes about 15 minutes to push the container, seemingly withought much progress, but it does work in the end.
+ It takes about 15 minutes to push the container, seemingly without much progress, but it does work in the end.

  From an SSH session, you can run:

  runc exec alpine-python-iot sh  (to start a console inside the running container)

- influx -database 'iot-weather' -execute 'select * from fahrenheit' -pretty  (or other table as identified in the index.py fie)
+ influx -database 'iot-weather' -execute 'select * from fahrenheit' -pretty  (or other table as identified in the index.py file)